AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-event.md

    >[!NOTE]
    >
    >The REST API varies according to the selected channel and the selected targeting dimension.
-For more details on the various configurations, refer to [Transactional event specific configurations](../../channels/using/configuring-transactional-event.md#transactional-event-specific-configurations).
+For more details on the various configurations, refer to [this section](../../channels/using/configuring-transactional-event.md#transactional-event-specific-configurations).

 1. Click **[!UICONTROL Publish]** to start publication.